eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/benchmarking.rst

-The |var-project-short| ``ddsperf`` tool primarily measures data *throughput* and *latency* of the DDS applications within a network, or within the same board. the ``ddsperf`` tool also helps to do sanity checks that ensure your configuration is correctly set up and running.
+The |var-project-short| ``ddsperf`` tool primarily measures data *throughput* and *latency* of the DDS applications within a network, or within the same board.
+The ``ddsperf`` tool also helps to do sanity checks that ensure your configuration is correctly set up and running.

 In addition to ``ddsperf``, there are dedicated :ref:`examples` that show how to measure